Drey-Avizenis/Drey-Avizenis/README.md

 ## Goals

-My journey in technology has led me to develop a passion for cybersecurity, and I am now eager to transition into this field.
+My journey has led me to develop a passion for cybersecurity in technology, and I am now eager to transition into this field.

 ## Skills
 Knowledgeable of NIST frameworks and implementation of security  controls to ensure compliance on regulations.
 Experience identifying threats, risks, and vulnerabilities; security hardening; incident escalation and response; GDPR and PCI DSS.
 Developed proficiency in the use of languages such as Linux command line, SQL, and Python.